krakend/playground-community/README.md

 KrakenD Playground
 ====
-The KrakenD Enterprise Playground is a demonstration environment that puts together the necessary pieces to get you started with our API Gateway, using example use-cases.
+The KrakenD Playground is a demonstration environment that puts together the necessary pieces to get you started with our API Gateway, using example use-cases.

 As KrakenD is an API gateway, we have added surrounding services: